+We maintain a fixed constant KV cache size for each layer for the baseline methods.
+In contrast, \method employs varying KV cache sizes across different layers.
+To ensure a fair comparison, we adjusted the average KV cache size in \method to match that of the baseline models, to keep the total memory consumption of all methods the same.
+We set $\beta=20$ and $\alpha=8$.
+We use the same prompt for each dataset in all experiments.

-\subsection{Backbone LLMs}
+\subsubsection{Backbone LLMs}

-We compare \method against baselines using state-of-the-art open-sourced LLMs, namely LLaMa-3-8B-Instruct and Mistral-7B-Instruct~\cite{jiang2023mistral}.
+We compare \method against baselines using state-of-the-art open-sourced LLMs, namely LLaMa-3-8B-Instruct, Mistral-7B-Instruct~\citep{jiang2023mistral} and LLaMa-3-70B-Instruct.
 Testing examples are evaluated in a generative format, with answers generated by greedy decoding across all tasks to ensure a fair comparison.

-\subsection{Datasets}
+\subsubsection{Datasets}

-We use LongBench\cite{bai2023longbench} to assess the performance of \method on tasks involving long-context inputs.
+We use LongBench~\citep{bai2023longbench} to assess the performance of \method on tasks involving long-context inputs.
 LongBench is a meticulously designed benchmark suite that tests the capabilities of language models in handling extended documents and complex information sequences.
-This benchmark was created for multi-task evaluation of long context inputs.
-It includes 17 datasets covering tasks such as single-document QA~\cite{kovcisky2018narrativeqa,dasigi2021dataset}, multi-document QA~\cite{yang2018hotpotqa,ho2020constructing}, summarization~\cite{huang2021efficient,zhong2021qmsum,fabbri2019multi}, few-shot learning~\cite{li2002learning,gliwa2019samsum,joshi2017triviaqa}, synthetic, and code generation~\cite{guo2023longcoder,liu2023repobench}.
+This benchmark was created for comprehensive multi-task evaluation of long context inputs.
+It includes 17 datasets covering tasks such as single-document QA~\citep{kovcisky2018narrativeqa,dasigi2021dataset}, multi-document QA~\citep{yang2018hotpotqa,ho2020constructing}, summarization~\citep{huang2021efficient,zhong2021qmsum,fabbri2019multi}, few-shot learning~\citep{li2002learning,gliwa2019samsum,joshi2017triviaqa}, synthetic, and code generation~\citep{guo2023longcoder,liu2023repobench}.
 The datasets feature an average input length ranging from 1,235 to 18,409 tokens (detailed average lengths can be found in~\autoref{table:longbench}), necessitating substantial memory for KV cache management.
-For all these tasks, we adhered to the standard metrics recommended by LongBench~\cite{bai2023longbench} (i.e., F1 for QA, Rouge-L for summarization, Acc. for synthetic and Edit Sim. for code generation.)
-We refer readers to more details at ~\autoref{appendix:evaluation}.
+For all these tasks, we adhered to the standard metrics recommended by LongBench~\citep{bai2023longbench} (i.e., F1 for QA, Rouge-L for summarization, Acc. for synthetic and Edit Sim. for code generation.)
+We refer readers to more details at~\autoref{appendix:evaluation}.

-\subsection{Baselines}
+\subsubsection{Baselines}

 We compare \method with three baselines, all of which keep the same KV cache size across different layers, with different strategies for KV cache selection.